NikolaPi/NikolaPi.github.io/README.md

 - Restart is necessary for configuration changes to take effect

 ## Config Setup
-Use google sheet to create config files
+Use google sheet to create config files, alternatively edit CSV (BE CAREFUL EDITING CSV DIRECTLY)

 ## Usage
 - **WARNING:** This application does not autosave.
 To save, you must enter the cues menu, then click on the save icon and select the output file